SridharaDasu/Physics535/README.md

+Instructions for the use of Physics535 Exercises

    Your first step is to set up access to login.hep.wisc.edu conveniently.
    We will use VNC to port linux desktop of login.hep.wisc.edu to your laptop

    You will need to start VNC on the login.hep.wisc.edu.
 To do that: